rebootl/reflectapp/client/notes.md

 ### Done

+* add images
+  - abort image upload => DONE
+    - delete on server in case of failure of another image => RESOLVED, making one request for multiple images, fixed deletion on server
+    - implement for edit-images => DONE
+  - edit-images "save and close", when new image broken? => FIXED, couldn't reproduce anymore
 * detection trigger not 100% reliable, i think if the detection takes longer than the input it will not re-trigger after input is finished, tho it's probably not too terrible cause links will be pasted most of